Transfer operator for the Gauss' continued fraction map. I. Structure of the eigenvalues and trace formulas: Tools and preliminary results

 We will now need the case $m=\X-1$, $(\alpha,\beta)=(0,1)$ (see Theorem \ref{thm2}).
 Moreover, one can extract the second asymptotic term.
 In this particular case this reads as

-(Here and in the sequal one can think of $\X=n$, exactly the index of an eigenvalue $\lambda_{n}$, though we choose to use an unspecified variable to denote that it is a function in $\X$).
+(see Proposition \ref{propK}).
+Here and in the sequel one can think of $\X=n$, which is exactly the index of an eigenvalue $\lambda_{n}$ - notations $n$ or $\X$ are reserved for this purpose throughout this paper.
+Though at some places we choose to use an unspecified variable $\m{X}$ to denote that it is a function, a generic version of $n$.\\

+The generating function for Jacobi polynomials is crucial in our investigations.
+For sufficiently small $w$, we have (\cite{szego}, formula (4.4.5)):